rogerbinns/apsw/doc/build.rst

 -----

 :file:`setup.py` can automatically fetch SQLite and other optional components.
-You can set the environment variable :const:`http_proxy` to control proxy usage for the download.
+You can set the environment variable *http_proxy* to control proxy usage for the download.

 If any files are downloaded then the build step will automatically use